Osmoregulation in rock doves: Transport mechanisms

-Special adaptations

 Eggshell gas exchange and water loss

-Gas exchange across eggshells results in water loss from the egg.
-However, the egg must retain enough water to hydrate the embryo.
-As a result, changing temperatures and humidity can affect the eggshell's architecture.
-Behavioral adaptations in Columba livia and other birds, such as the incubation of their eggs, can help with the effects of these changing environments.
-It was found that eggshell architecture undergoes selection decoupled from behavioural effects, and that humidity may be a driving selective pressure.

-Low humidity requires enough water to keep the embryo from desiccation, and high humidity needs enough water loss to facilitate the initiation of pulmonary respiration.
-The water loss from the eggshell is directly linked to the growth rate of the species.
-The ability of the embryo to tolerate extreme water loss is due to the parental behaviour in species colonising in different environments.
-Studies show that wild habitats of C. livia and other birds have a higher rate tolerance of various humidity levels, but C. livia prefers areas where the humidity closely matches its native breeding conditions.

-The pore areas of the shells allow water to diffuse in and out of the shell, preventing the possible harming of the embryo due to the high rates of water retention.
-If an eggshell is thinner, it can cause a decrease in pore length, and an increase in conductance and pore area.
-A thinner eggshell can also cause a decrease in mechanical restriction of the embryo.
+Gas exchange across eggshells results in water loss from the egg, which must retain enough water to hydrate the embryo.
+Changing temperatures and humidity can affect the eggshell's architecture.
+Behavioral adaptations in Columba livia and other birds, such as the incubation of their eggs, can mitigate the effects of these changing environments.
+It was found that eggshell architecture undergoes selection decoupled from behavioural effects, and humidity may be a driving selective pressure.
+Low humidity requires enough water to keep the embryo from desiccating, and high humidity needs enough water loss to facilitate the initiation of pulmonary respiration.
+Water loss from the eggshell is directly linked to the species' growth rate.
+The ability of the embryo to tolerate extreme water loss is due to parental behaviour in species colonising in different environments.
+Studies indicate that wild habitats of C. livia and other birds have a higher tolerance of varied humidity levels, but C. livia prefers areas whose humidity closely matches its native breeding conditions.
+The pore areas allow water to diffuse in and out of the shell, preventing harm to the embryo.
+A thinner eggshell can cause a decrease in pore length and an increase in conductance and pore area, and can decrease mechanical restriction of the embryo.